cvanaret/Uno/joss/paper.md

 UNO is a composable software framework for nonlinear constrained optimization written in modern C++.
 It implements a unified Lagrange-Newton approach by decomposing classical algorithms into reusable components.
-Supported methods include Sequential Quadratic Programming (SQP), interior-point barrier methods, and augmented Lagrangian approaches.
+Supported methods include sequential quadratic programming, interior-point barrier methods, and augmented Lagrangian approaches.

-Optimization algorithms in UNO are structured as compositions of building blocks: search directions, constraint treatments, globalization strategies, and acceptance mechanisms.
+Optimization algorithms in UNO are assembled from modular components such as search directions, constraint handling, globalization, and acceptance criteria.
-This design allows classical and hybrid methods to be expressed, configured, and compared within the same framework.
+This structure allows classical and hybrid methods to be configured and compared within a single framework.

-The core C++ implementation separates mathematical concepts from implementation details.
+The core C++ implementation separates mathematical abstractions from implementation details through a clear software abstraction layer.
-Language bindings for Julia, Python, C, and Fortran make UNO accessible across scientific computing environments.
-Precompiled libraries and executables are provided on GitHub, and the solver can be used directly via `UnoSolver.jl` in Julia or `unopy` in Python.
+Bindings for Julia, Python, C, and Fortran support use across scientific computing environments.
+Precompiled artifacts are available on GitHub.
+The solver can be accessed directly via `UnoSolver.jl` in Julia or `unopy` in Python.

 # Statement of need